udaykumar-007/fresh_fruit/README.md

 # Fruit & Vegetable Freshness Detection App

 This app detects whether a fruit or vegetable is fresh or not based on images captured using a Kivy-based camera application.
-The application uses the YOLOv8s model for object detection to identify fruits and vegetables in the captured image.
-Once the objects are detected, the app sends the detected objects to a multimodal LLM (Large Language Model) to determine if the fruit or vegetable is fresh or not.
+The application uses the YOLOv8s model for object detection to identify all the objects in the captured image.
+Once the objects are detected, the app sends the detected objects to gemini-1.5-flash-latest to determine if the fruit or vegetable is fresh or not, color indication green being fresh red being not.
 ## Features
 - **Object Detection:** Uses the YOLOv8s model to detect fruits and vegetables in images captured by the camera.
 - **Freshness Analysis:** A multimodal LLM model evaluates the freshness of detected objects based on image features and predefined criteria.